TekniskSupport/ST-zigbee-network-map/README.md

-# ST-zigbee-network-map
+# ST-network-map
-Creates a map for your zigbee network
+Creates a map for your zigbee/Z-wave network

 run from terminal: